-Students may possess and use electronic devices at school subject to the following: • Students may carry and possess electronic devices at school and
+Students may possess and use electronic devices at school subject to the following:

-- School-sponsored activities.
-Use of electronic devices during the school day including pass. - Use of electronic devices during the school day, including passtime/transitional time between classes is prohibited.
+- Students may carry and possess electronic devices at school and school-sponsored activities. - Use of electronic devices during the school day, including pass-time/transitional time between classes is prohibited.
 They must be powered down, turned off, and kept out of sight.
 Students are permitted to use electronic devices during breakfast and their respective lunch period. - Electronic device use in labs/classrooms for educational purposes is subject to instructor discretion. - At no time may electronic devices be used in restrooms or locker rooms. - Camera or audio recording functions may pose threats to the personal privacy of individuals or be used to exploit personal information, and or compromise the integrity of educational programs.
 Accordingly, the use of the audio recording or camera functions of electronic devices is strictly prohibited on school premises at all times. - Electronic devices shall not be used in a way that threatens, humiliates, harasses or intimidates school-related individuals, including students, employees, and visitors, or violates local, state, or federal law.
 (See 18 for clarification of what constitutes harassment.) - Electronic devices may not be used during state testing or any other formal testing administered/proctored by the CCCTC teaching staff or administration.